Posterior Tibial Tendon Dysfunction (PTTD)

 - Abduction of the forefoot will show 'too many toes sign'.

-Conditions that may resemble PTTD include tarsal tunnel syndrome, tibial stress fractures, posterior tibial muscle shatter, flexor hallucis longus tendonitis, gout, joint disease of the subtalar joint or a fracture of the posterior process of the actual talus.
+Conditions that may resemble PTTD include tarsal tunnel syndrome, tibial stress fractures, posterior tibial tendons break, flexor hallucis longus tendonitis, gout, joint disease of the subtalar joint or a fracture of the posterior process of the talus.

 Additional References Include;